How to Use the Water Purifier in Rust

 How do you make water drinkable in Rust?

 Use a standard Water Purifier to convert saltwater into freshwater.
-Just add saltwater, keep the fire burning, and the purifier will handle the rest.
+Simply add saltwater, keep the fire burning, and the purifier will handle the rest.

 How long does a water purifier take in Rust?